 Aug 17, 2017 Chris Doxey

 Best practices for setting up suppliers in the master file, not only augment internal controls programs but ensure compliance with tax and regulatory requirements.
-The list below summarizes nine best practices in detail.

 1. TIN matching services